UD-UD/npm-safe-install/README.md

 # npm-safe-install

-A node cli that performs npm install in a safe manner such the locally linked modules are re-linked after installation
+A cli utility that performs npm install in a safe manner such the locally linked modules are re-linked after installation

 ## Getting Started